- Taking action on climate change

 Adapting to climate change involves making informed, forward-looking decisions to decrease the negative impacts that climate change may have on our health, wellbeing, ways of life, and livelihoods.
 Adapting to climate change also involves taking advantage of new opportunities that may arise.
 Adaptation goes hand in hand with efforts to reduce greenhouse gas emissions.

 To prioritize our adaptation efforts, the Government of Yukon is working with Indigenous and municipal partners to assess how exposed Yukoners are to climate impacts, and how climate change will impact people and communities in different ways.
-We are also assessing the ability of our built, natural and social systems to deal with potential damages, take advantage of opportunities and cope with the consequences of climate change in Yukon.
+We are also assessing the ability of our built, natural and social systems to deal with potential damages, take advantage of opportunities and cope with the consequences of climate change in the Yukon.

 These assessments will help us identify the actions we need to take to address climate change impacts.
-They will also help us measure, track and reach our target for Yukon to be highly resilient to the impacts of climate change by 2030.
+They will also help us measure, track and reach our target for the Yukon to be highly resilient to the impacts of climate change by 2030.

 Reducing greenhouse gas emissions